-Enforcement Bailiffs Ltd has launched a new fast track eviction process following the decision of the Supreme Court in R (ZH and CN) v London Borough of Newham and London Borough of Lewisham UKSC 62.
+Quality Bailiffs has launched a new fast track eviction process following the decision of the Supreme Court in R (ZH and CN) v London Borough of Newham and London Borough of Lewisham UKSC 62.

 The decision by the Supreme Court was that local housing authorities are not required to apply for possession orders in cases involving temporary accommodation pending a homelessness review decision.

-Enforcement Bailiffs Ltd has a national team of experienced Local Certificated Enforcement Agents ready to carry out temporary accommodation evictions within days of a decision being made.
+Quality Bailiffs has a national team of experienced Local Certificated Enforcement Agents ready to carry out temporary accommodation evictions within days of a decision being made.

 As these people would now be classed as having “excluded tenancies and licences” under “The Protection from Eviction Act 1977” a possession order is no longer required.